 Access to free TELUS Wise® training and tools to participate safely in our digital world

-Internet for Good supports thousands of low-income Canadian families currently receiving income assistance under the Employment and Assistance Act or disability assistance under the Employment and Assistance for Persons with Disabilities Act (collectively, “BCEA”).
+Internet for Good supports thousands of low-income Canadian families with children under the age of majority currently receiving income assistance under the Employment and Assistance Act or disability assistance under the Employment and Assistance for Persons with Disabilities Act (collectively, “BCEA”).

 You are eligible for Internet for Good if you have received either:

 A letter from the British Columbia Ministry of Social Development and Poverty Reduction with a unique access code.

 If so, please call TELUS at 1-866-835-8744 to sign up.

 A letter from the Government of Canada with a unique access code.

 If so, please visit connecting-families.ca to sign up.